Aravindhakumar-M/Greenguard/Load Cell/README.md

 Before using this script, ensure you have the following:

-- Python
+- Python 3
-- ROS (Robot Operating System)
+- ROS Noetic
 - RPi.GPIO (for Raspberry Pi GPIO control)

 ## Hardware Setup